FOSS-World/Open-Web-for-Social-Good/README.md

-# Open-Web-for-Social-Good
-Promoting the usage Open Web tools to increase productivity and efficiency of the work done towards social good

-## What are we trying to accomplish?
-Enable NGOs and NPOs with Web tools and increase their productivity
+# Open Web for Social Good

+**Hello!**
+**Welcome!**

+Thanks for showing interest in this project.

+Open Internet has many resources that can help any orgaization.

+With growing internet connectivity accross globe and increasing number of voices to be heard, internet can help these voices reach out further.
+It is also important to have safe spaces online to protect Freedom of Expression which is being threatened by the governments and power hoarders from many places around the globe.

+Although the number of Non-Government Organizations and Non-Profit Organizations are growing it is never enough.
+These organisations can collaborate with each other and do great things.
+Open Web can play a crucial role in giving these collaboration safe and secure place to grow.

+In this project **Open Web Social Good**, we are going to build safe and secure digital spaces for collaborations and support organizations in using those spaces to create more social impact.

+Help us ***Suport Non-Government Organizations and Non-Profit Organizations in using Open Web (Internet) to do their best in doing social good.***

-## Work Plan
+## Roadmap

-### Step 1:
+### Milestone 1: *March - April 1*
-Identify Sustainable Development Goals (SDGs) which can have positive impact with usage of Open Web tools
+Identify Sustainable Development Goals (SDGs) which can have positive impact with usage of Open Web tools.

-### Step 2:
+### Milestone 2: *April 1 - April 7*
-Identify NGOs and NPOs operating towards the selected SDGs at local location of the Project(Hyderabad, India)
+Identify NGOs and NPOs operating towards the selected SDGs at local location of the Project (New Delhi, India) and schedule appointments to understand the needs of the organization(s).

-### Step 3:
+### Milestone 3: *April 8 - April 20*
-Meet with the Organisations and understand their work flow and methodology
+Meet with the Organisations and understand their work flow and methodology, their needs.

-### Step 4:
+### Milestone 4: *April 20 - April 31*
-Identify the Open Web tools which can be used to improve their productivity and efficiency
+Identify the Open Web tools which can be used to improve their productivity and efficiency.
+Release a call for Volunteers for organising workshops.

-### Step 5:
+### Milestone 5: *May 1 - May 15*
-Partner with the orgaisation(s) to organise training workshops for their staff which will train them in using Open web tools aspart of their work flow
+Partner with the orgaisation(s) to organise training workshops for their staff which will train them in using Open web tools aspart of their work flow.
+For this, study the audience to make content of workshop easily understandable; Release a call for speakers.

-The followings tasks will be taken up as part of this
-- Call for Volunteers
-- Study the audience to make content of workshop easily understandable
-- Call for speakers of the particular Open Web Tools
-- Other parts of Event Management

-### Step 6:
+### Milestone 6: *May 15 - May 31*
 Study and Analyse the impact of the workshop.
 Publish the results.

-## Timeline

-- 4 weeks for Steps 1,2, 3 and 4
-- 6 weeks for Step 5 organise 2 workshops(1 per 3 weeks)
-- 4 weeks for Step 6